etingof/pyasn1/README.md

 00000: 30 06 02 01 7B 80 01 7B
 ```

-In ASN.1 design, serialization codecs are decoupled from data objects,
+With ASN.1 design, serialization codecs are decoupled from data objects,
-so you could turn your ASN.1 object into many different serialized forms.
+so you could turn every single ASN.1 object into many different
-As of this moment, pyasn1 supports BER, DER and CER formats.
-PER
+serialized forms.
+As of this moment, pyasn1 supports BER, DER and CER
-support is expected to introduced in the upcoming release.
+formats.
+The extremely compact PER encoding is expected to be introduced
+in the upcoming pyasn1 release.

 More information on pyasn1 APIs can be found in the
 [documentation](http://pyasn1.sourceforge.net),